Risotto ai Funghi Porcini in the NYTimes

 The recipe is Risotto ai Funghi Porcini and, even if it is not in your family, let me assure you, it is the easiest and most delicious.

-As the NYTimes says it is perfect in early fall, to celebrate “i primi freddi,” first cool days of the yearPerfect timing, also.
-The Dry Porcini just arrived in the Bronx, they are so potent, it smells like a big risotto in the warehouse.
+As the NYTimes says, it is perfect in early fall to celebrate “i primi freddi,” or the first cool days of the yearPerfect timing, also.
+The dried Porcini just arrived in the Bronx, and they are so potent!
+It smells like risotto in the warehouse.

 Join the Conversation